Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: Artisan Coffee Co)

 You can buy coffee scales, pressure tampers, metal pins, and plastic lids, but the only accessory you need is a good grinder.
-As soon as beans are ground, they delicious oils begin to degrade, tasting stale and flat within a week.
+As soon as beans are ground, their delicious oils begin to degrade, tasting stale and flat within a week.
 If you can't see a crema on your coffee, it's probably because your beans are off.
 Storing your leftover coffee grounds properly is all you need to do in the way of coffee prep.

 When you look at the coffee aisle, the pre-ground packets on offer could be up to a month old.
 If you buy your beans and grind them freshly, they can be less than a minute old.

 I asked Alex Spampinato, barista trainer, about grinders and he recommended some of the more simple models.
-'Breville's grinder is more than enough for baristas and home coffee drinkers. it's excellent value and the results rival some of the most expensive grinders that I've tested'.
-He told me 'people don't need to make coffee complicated.
+'Breville's grinder is more than enough for baristas and home coffee drinkers. it's excellent value and the results rival some of the most expensive grinders that I've tested.'
+He told me, 'people don't need to make coffee complicated.
 Price, buttons, and screens don't make better coffee.
 People who enjoy making coffee make better coffee'.

 All you need to know before using your grinder is that big coffee grounds taste more acidic and light and finer grinds are sweeter.
 The difference is slight, so you might not notice at first.
 If you're not sure what you like, start with a medium grind and you won't be offended by the results.